-4.2.16 Identity module
+4.2.25 Identity module

-Means a subscriber identity module (SIM), a universal subscriber identity module (USIM) or an IMS (IP Multimedia Subsystem) Subscriber Identity Module (ISIM) which is used in the authentication procedures and contains the subscriber identity as well as other subscriber data.
+A Subscriber Identity Module (SIM), a Universal Subscriber Identity Module (USIM) or an IMS (IP Multimedia Subsystem) Services Identity Module (ISIM) or an Embedded Universal Integrated Circuit Card (eUICC) which is used in the authentication procedures and contains the subscriber identity as well as other subscriber data.

-4.2.17 International Mobile Equipment Identity (IMEI)
+- Note: eUICC is commonly known as Embedded Subscriber Identity Module or eSIM. - 4.2.26 International Mobile station Equipment Identity (IMEI)

-Is a unique number which is allocated to each individual mobile station (MS) equipment in the PLMN and unconditionally implemented by the MS manufacturer at the time of manufacture.
+A unique number which is allocated to each individual mobile station (MS) equipment in the Public Land Mobile Network (PLMN) and unconditionally implemented by the MS manufacturer at the time of manufacture.

-Refer to ETSI TS 122 016 [13].
+Refer to ETSI TS 122 016 [17].